canada-ca/TBS-OCIO-ESP/hybrid_ref_arch/README.md

 # 1. Purpose <a name="purpose"></a>

-The purpose of this document is to provide guidance to departments and agencies on the technology that should be deployed to hybrid work (remote + GC offices) and further articulate the technology aspects of the [[Directive on Service and Digital]{.underline}][28].
+The purpose of this document is to provide guidance to departments and agencies on the technology that should be deployed to hybrid work (remote + GC offices) and further articulate the technology aspects of the [Directive on Service and Digital](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32601).

 # 2. Context<a name="content"></a>